Editor's note: This post was originally published in 2019 and has been updated to reflect the realities of 2024.

 8.Offer a mentorship program to guide new hires and support existing employees.

 Over time, our definitions of personal and professional success may shift along with our career goals—and that’s more than ok.
-Providing opportunities for professional development through mentoring and training is an ideal way to show appreciation, particularly for newer generations in the workforce.
+Providing opportunities for professional development through mentoring and training is an ideal way to show staff appreciation, particularly for younger generations in the workforce.
 Look at ways to support their continued growth with upskilling courses, an L&D stipend, or setting up an in-house mentorship program that pairs employees with more senior workers.

 Another option is to set up peer-to-peer buddies that you introduce to new employees when onboarding.
 The first few months of a new job are exciting but can also be overwhelming.
 In addition to providing crucial support and positivity in an employee’s early days in their role, learning from peers with longer tenure at your company gives newer employees a window into what they can expect—including what their professional development channels and opportunities are.

 9. Create a company-wide recognition program where people can nominate each other for rewards.

 Remember, showing appreciation is a team sport.
 Opening up a nomination-based way for all employees from executives to managers and individual contributors to share how and why their teammates deserve recognition ensures more employee engagement because everyone can participate.
 And, depending on the structure and criteria, these programs can celebrate your company’s values, too.

 In a real-world example, MANSCAPED, a global men’s health and grooming brand, created a recognition program after asking employees what they would like to see in terms of appreciation in their workplace.
 Because uniting hybrid remote employees was a priority, they opted to design the program under the umbrella of company core values as a perfect way to get the whole company involved and rally around the same goals.